g0morra/wp-file-upload/readme.txt

 5. A screenshot of the plugin with user fields.

 == Changelog ==

+= 2.1.3 =
+* variables %pagetitle% and %pageid% added in uploadpath.
+* bug fixes when working with IE8.
+* Shortcode Composer saves selected options
+* Easier handling of userdata variables in Shortcode Composer
+* correction of bug that allowed debugdata to be shown in non-admin users
+* reset.css removed from plugin as it was causing breaks in theme's css
+* correction of bug with WPFilebase Manager plugin

 = 2.1.2 =
 * Several bug fixes and code reconstruction.